Rockets' red glare: East TN communities plan Independence Day fireworks

 Police want to remind you that fireworks sales and use are prohibited within the city limits.

-*Pigeon Forge Patriot Festival, July 3, beginning at 9:45 p.m.
-Musicians including Clint Black will perform beforehand.
-Patriot Park.
+- Pigeon Forge Patriot Festival, July 3, beginning at 9:45 p.m.
+Musicians including Clint Black will perform beforehand at Patriot Park.

+"We really took it up a notch this year in terms of our entertainment," said Butch Helton, manager of Pigeon Forge Department of Tourism’s Office of Special Events.
+"We're going to have some great entertainment and food and drink and fireworks...
+It's going to be a super, super day to celebrate our nation's birthday."

-*Loudon Municipal Park, July 4, beginning at 9:30 p.m.
-Gates close to traffic at 8pm, display is at dark.
+- Loudon Municipal Park, July 4, beginning at 9:30 p.m.
+Gates close to traffic at 8 pm, the display is at dark.

+Tailgating will be permitted at Loudon's Independence Day Celebration, with viewing areas surrounding the municipal park for a firework show.

+- Gatlinburg's Fourth of July Midnight Parade, July 4, at midnight.
+Downtown Gatlinburg